-Charge current can also be programmed by pulse width modulating $I{PROG}$ with a switch Q1 to $R{PROG}$ at a frequency higher than a few kHz (Figure 3).
-Charge current will be proportional to the duty cycle of the switch with full current at 100% duty cycle.
+Charging current can also be programmed by pulse width modulating I{PROG} with a switch Q1 to R{PROG} at a frequency higher than a few kHz (Figure 3).
+Charging current will be proportional to the duty cycle of the switch with full current at 100% duty cycle.

-When a microprocessor DAC output is used to control charge current, it must be capable of sinking current at a compliance up to 2.5V if connected directly to the PROG pin.
+When a microprocessor DAC output is used to control charging current, it must be capable of sinking current at a compliance up to 2.5V if connected directly to the PROG pin.